rackerlabs/genestack-blog/docs/blog/posts/2025-03-31-vmware-to-openstack-migration-using-virtv2v.md

 7018    demo2                                       running
 ```

+### Migrate disk
-+ ### Run below command to move disk from source and upload to OpenStack volume.
-Before executing the command make sure that VM is in shutdown state.
+Run below command to move disk from source cloud and upload to OpenStack volume.
+Before executing the command make sure guest VM is in shutdown state on VMware.

-#### In the command:
+In the command:
 `ubuntu20-mig` - Guest VM name on VMware cloud to be migrated
 `password.txt` - Password file created for the VMware domain user on v2v virtual appliance
 `verify-server-certificate=false`
 `server-id` - virt-v2v virtual appliance id running on OpenStack

-#### On virt-v2v Appliance
+**On virt-v2v Appliance**
 ```shell
 virt-v2v -ic 'vpx://user-id@demo-vmware-cloud.com/DC1/DC1-Cluster-02/demo-hyp1-cloud.com?no_verify=1' \
              ubuntu20-mig \